 As parents we all know the perils of failing to look after your teeth.
 And getting your child into early good habits for their own teeth is a priority.
-But some aspects of looking after your children’s teeth may surprise you.
-Here are 4 Myths about Dental Care for Kids:
+But some aspects of looking after your children’s teeth may surprise you, just like this common myths about dental care for kids.

 Sign up for our free Newsletter stuffed full of ideas, competitions and offers.
 PS Did we mention it’s free?

 Dental Care for Kids